 TASK: Analyse the graph Tasmania's Greenhouse Gas Emissions: What does the graph tell us?
-1. What does the blue line show? \bigcirc Total greenhouse gas emissions from 1990 to 2016 O Total greenhouse gas emissions from energy use.
+1. What does the blue line show?
+O Total greenhouse gas emissions from 1990 to 2016 O Total greenhouse gas emissions from energy use.
 O Total greenhouse gas emissions from agriculture.
-O Total greenhouse gas emissions from waste.
-O Total greenhouse gas emissions from Industrial processes and products. \bigcirc Total greenhouse gas emissions from land use, land use change and forestry 2.
-What does the red line show? \bigcirc Total greenhouse gas emissions from 1990 to 2016 O Total greenhouse gas emissions from energy use. \bigcirc Total greenhouse gas emissions from agriculture. \bigcirc Total greenhouse gas emissions from waste. \bigcirc Total greenhouse gas emissions from Industrial processes and products. \bigcirc Total greenhouse gas emissions from land use, land use change and forestry.
-3. What does the purple line show? \bigcirc Total greenhouse gas emissions from 1990 to 2016 \bigcirc Total greenhouse gas emissions from energy use. \bigcirc Total greenhouse gas emissions from agriculture. \bigcirc Total greenhouse gas emissions from waste. \bigcirc Total greenhouse gas emissions from Industrial processes and products. \bigcirc Total greenhouse gas emissions from land use, land use change and forestry.
-4. Describe the total emissions from Energy, Agriculture, Waste and Industrial Processes between 1990 and 2016.
-O They stay at about the same level between 1990 and 2016.
-O They fall rapidly in 2011.
-O They steadily increase over time.
-O They are greater than 25 mega-tonnes per year.
+Total greenhouse gas emissions from waste.
+Total greenhouse gas emissions from Tabataich encoderation and encoderate Total greenhouse gas emissions from Industrial processes and products.
+Total greenhouse gas emissions from lond use lond use shares and forestructure.
+O local greenhouse gas emissions from land use, land use change and forestry 2.
+What does the red line show?
+O Total greenhouse gas emissions from 1990 to 2016 O Total greenhouse gas emissions from energy use.
+O Total greenhouse gas emissions from agriculture.
+Intal greenhouse gas emissions from waste.
+Total greenhouse gas emissions from land use land use change and forestry 7 o locat greenhouse gas emissions from tand use, tand use change and forestry.
+5. What does the purple line show?
+Total greenhouse gas emissions from 1990 to 2016 Total greenhouse gas emissions from energy use. \bigcirc Total greenhouse gas emissions from waste \bigcirc Total greenhouse gas emissions from Industrial processes and products O Total greenhouse gas emissions from land use, land use change and forestry.
+4 Describe the total emissions from Energy Agriculture Waste and Industrial Processes between 1990 and 2016.
+They stay at about the same level between 1990 and 2016. + They fall rapidly in 2011.
+They steadily increase over time. \bigcirc They are greater than 25 mega-tonnes per year.
 5. Why does the blue line drop rapidly in 2012?
 Reduced emissions from forestry activities.
 Reduced emissions from energy emissions.
-Reduced emissions from energy emissions.
-Reduced emissions industrial processes.
-6. Reduced forestry activity means fewer trees are removed and this has increased the storage of carbon dioxide in forests.
+Reduced emissions from energy emissions. \bigcirc Reduced emissions industrial processes.
+6. Why do you think the red line drops below zero in 2011?
+Reduced forestry activity means fewer trees are removed and this has increased the storage of carbon dioxide in forests.
 Emissions from energy, agriculture and waste all increased at this time and forestry emissions compensated for this. \bigcirc Total emissions went down and this was reflected in the forestry emissions.
 Greenhouse gasses increased and this made the trees grow faster and store more carbon dioxide.